Anand–Milind

 Anand–Milind is an Indian music composer duo consisting of brothers Anand Srivastava and Milind Srivastava.
 Born to composer Chitragupt, they have composed music for over 200 Bollywood films.
-The brothers debuted in 1984 with Ab Ayega Mazaa and had their major breakthrough with Qayamat se Qayamat Tak in 1988.
+The brothers debuted in 1984 with Ab Ayega Mazaa and had their major breakthrough with the blockbuster romantic musical Qayamat Se Qayamat Tak (1988), for which they won the Filmfare Award for Best Music Director.

 Career

 Anand and Milind wrote the score for Ab Ayega Mazaa (1984), Jalwa (1987), Qayamat Se Qayamat Tak (1988) and then for Baaghi: A Rebel For Love (1990).